SamuelEllertson/StatsCourseBot/README.md

         course_units:   4 units                    -> int(4)
         course_desc:    Continuation ... lectures  -> str(Continuation ... lectures)

+# Other
-Work on a git branch.
+- Work on a git branch.
 DO NOT PUSH BROKEN CODE TO MASTER

-I highly recommend using pyflakes to inspect your code before commiting, and generally as part of your dev cycle
+- I highly recommend using pyflakes to inspect your code before commiting, and generally as part of your dev cycle